Density theorems for nonuniform sampling of bandlimited functions using derivatives or bunched measurements: Nonuniform sampling with derivatives

-This means that in all dimensions $d$, the maximum allowed density $\delta$ increases linearly with the number of derivatives $k$.
-Unfortunately the constant of proportionality $1/\E \approx 0.368$ is rather small.
-Indeed, it is much smaller than in the case of equispaced samples, where the corresponding constant is $\pi/2 \approx 1.571$.
+Hence, for all dimensions $d$, the maximum allowed density $\delta$ increases linearly with the number of derivatives $k$.
+Unfortunately the constant of proportionality $1/\E \approx 0.3679$ is rather small.
+Indeed, it is much smaller than in the case of equispaced samples, where the corresponding constant is $\pi/2 \approx 1.5708$.
 To ameliorate this gap, we will first prove an improved estimate in \S \ref{ss:bound_1D} for the case $d=1$.
 Second, in \S \ref{s:perturbation} we will prove a perturbation result for nonuniform derivative sampling.

 \rem{ For the case $k=0$, Beurling established the sharp, sufficient condition $\delta < \pi/2$ when $\Omega$ is the unit Euclidean ball and $\abs{\cdot}_* = \abs{\cdot}_2$, provided the sampling points $\{ x_n \}_{n \in I}$ are separated.
-In \cite{BenedettoSpiral} (see also \cite{OlevskiiUlanovskii}) this was extended to any compact, convex and symmetric domain $\Omega$, where $\abs{\cdot}_*$ is the norm induced by the polar set of $\Omega$.
-The separation condition was removed in \cite{AGH2DNUGS} by incorporating weights.
-A downside of these results is that they do not give explicit frame bounds.
-Nevertheless, to the best of our knowledge, it is an open problem to see if similar sharp results can be proved for the case of sampling with derivatives. }
+In \textnormal{\cite{BenedettoSpiral}} and \textnormal{\cite{OlevskiiUlanovskii}} this was extended to any compact, convex and symmetric domain $\Omega$, where $\abs{\cdot}_*$ is the norm induced by the polar set of $\Omega$.
+The separation condition was removed in \textnormal{\cite{AGH2DNUGS}} by incorporating weights.
+To the best of our knowledge, it is an open problem to see if similar sharp results can be proved for the case of sampling with derivatives. }